Workshops and Learn-shops

 Sensing future packaging

-Sarah Billson, Mars Confectionery and Institute of Food Science and Technology, UK; Qian Yang, University of Nottingham, Institute of Food Science and Technology and Society of Chemical Industry Food Group, UK; Rachel Edwards-Stuart, Flavour Perception Gastronomy and Science Consultant, Society of Chemical Industry Food Group, UK; Sim Obrien, University of Nottingham, UK; Greg Simmonds,Sainsbury’s Supermarkets, UK; Sanjay Patel, The Packaging Collective, UK; Carol Raithatha, Carol Raithatha Limited and Institute of Food Science and Technology and Society of Chemical Industry Food Group, UK.
+Sarah Billson, Mars Confectionery and Institute of Food Science and Technology, UK; Qian Yang, University of Nottingham, Institute of Food Science and Technology and Society of Chemical Industry Food Group, UK; Sim Obrien, University of Nottingham, UK; Greg Simmonds,Sainsbury’s Supermarkets, UK; Sanjay Patel, The Packaging Collective, UK; Carol Raithatha, Carol Raithatha Limited and Institute of Food Science and Technology and Society of Chemical Industry Food Group, UK; Stella Lignou, University of Reading and Institute of Food Science and Technology, UK; Christine Barnagaud, MMR Research Worldwide and Institute of Food Science and Technology, UK.

 Effect of context on perfume elicited emotions